swt30/thesis/corrections/corrections.md

 To accomplish this, I re-wrote the differential equation solver.
 The way it functions is broadly similar---it still uses the shooting method that I described in my thesis---but "under the hood" I have switched it to a sophisticated differential equation solving framework called DifferentialEquations.jl.
 This rewrite allowed me to make the desired change more easily and brought several other benefits such as:

 - Adaptive stepping.
 The size of the mass step is now chosen automatically to give a bounded error in the final solution, rather than being pre-specified.
 This means that the atmospheric layers are constructed on a grid that is fine enough in mass to resolve large changes in radius, even when the pressure is changing rapidly.
 This allowed me to eliminate the dependence of the final radius on the mass grid size, which was an unpleasant numerical error in my original work (originally section 3.2.5 of the thesis).
-- The integrator now uses a 5/4 Runge-Kutta method due to Tsitouras (2011), rather than the common RK4 method that I implemented at first.
+- The integrator now uses a 5/4 Runge-Kutta method^[Tsitouras C, 2011, Comp Math Appl 62, 2, 770-775], rather than the common RK4 method that I implemented at first.
 The new method comes with a free 4th-order interpolant which is useful for giving numerically precise results in the event handling mentioned above, as well as speeding up the integration scheme by requiring fewer points.
 - A more flexible structure: equations of state can be easily changed; energy transport in the water layer can be forced to be radiative or convective if desired; and the solutions can be visualised more easily.

 Having made these changes to the code, I updated chapters 3--5 accordingly: